Smaller companies lead US stocks higher as Turkey fears ease

 BONDS: Bond prices moved lower.
 The yield on the 10-year Treasury note rose to 2.89 percent from 2.88 percent.

-OVERSEAS: Germany’s DAX was little changed.
-The CAC 40 in France fell 0.1 percent and Britain’s FTSE 100 lost 0.2 percent.
+OVERSEAS: Germany’s DAX rose less than 0.1 percent.
+The CAC 40 in France fell 0.2 percent and Britain’s FTSE 100 lost 0.4 percent.

 Tokyo’s Nikkei 225 added 2.3 percent.
 Hong Kong’s Hang Seng declined 0.7 percent while Seoul’s Kospi advanced 0.5 percent.

-ENERGY: Benchmark U.S. crude fell 0.2 percent to $67.06 per barrel in New York Mercantile Exchange.
-Brent crude, used to price international oils, rose 0.2 percent to $73.73 per barrel in London.
+ENERGY: Benchmark U.S. crude gained 0.2 percent to $67.31 per barrel in New York Mercantile Exchange.
+Brent crude, used to price international oils, dipped 0.2 percent to $72.44 per barrel in London.

 AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jay